jouellnyc/UART/README.md

 ## 2. [ESP32 UART RS-422](esp32_rs422e/)
 ### Why?
-- Oddly enough, it was quite the effort to get 2 esp32 devices with SPIRAM to speak to each other over rs-422 modules.
+- Oddly enough, it was quite the effort to get 2 esp32 devices to speak to each other over rs-422 modules.
 - Yet again, it seemed like the information was hidden, but it was just not obvious.